Jinstronda/scrapping-baguette/README.md

 That's it.
 Run it once, walk away, come back to a complete database.

-We tested it with 10 workers and got:
+I tested it with 10 workers and got:
 - **904 doctors** in 21 minutes
 - **99.7% detail completion** (all 4 tabs)
 - **100% success rate** (no failures)